skillfulman2/Greenhouse/README.md

 Will be using this repository to document the building of my geothermal greenhouse.

 Original inspiration for this project was Russ Finch.
-Taking taking most of my design choices from the people at Greencube Research.
+Taking most of my design choices from the people at Greencube Research.
 This technology is something that doesn't have a ton of exposure and I have to see if it's "too good to be true".

  Design
 ------------